How to avoid bloating while traveling!

 In simple words, bloating is nothing but an abnormal protruding of our stomach due to the buildup of gas in our digestive system which does not only look bad but also causes a lot of discomfort.
 Bloating can happen to anyone, both men and women, even children.
 Having experienced it ourselves in most of our travels in the past, we thought of sharing few tips on this with our readers as how to avoid or reduce bloating while traveling.

 What causes bloating?

-Bloating while travelling, either by air or by road can be caused due to reduced movement to our body as we sit crammed in our seats for a long time.
+Bloating while traveling, either by air or by road can be caused due to the reduced movement of our body as we sit crammed in our seats for a long time.
 Also, few medical researchers say that when you travel by flight, as the cabin pressure decreases there is an increase volume in our body, resulting in bloating.
-Bloating can also be caused due to our diet as we tend to indulge in lot of fatty and high salty foods, sodas etc. A jet-lagged body when we travel to different time zones can also be one of the reasons.
+Bloating can also be caused due to our diet as we tend to indulge in a lot of fatty and high salty foods, sodas etc. A jet-lagged body when we travel to different time zones can also be one of the reasons.

 Symptoms of bloating

-Although bloating may not be a major health issue to be considered while traveling but without our knowledge it can causes a lot of discomforts, uneasiness in our body which can damper our mood and spoil our vacation.
+Although bloating may not be a major health issue to be considered while traveling but without our knowledge, it can cause a lot of discomforts, uneasiness in our body which can damper our mood and spoil our vacation.